 This is one post in a series.
-Each post will focus on one song by The Tragically Hip, a Canadian rock n’ roll band.
+Each post will focus on one song by the Canadian rock n’ roll band The Tragically Hip.
 I am a fan, not an expert.
-The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled, The Never Ending Present by Michael Barclay.
-I have, also, learned much from a website dedicated to Hip fans, entitled The Hip Museum.
+The thoughts expressed in these posts are my own, with the following two exceptions: I have drawn inspiration and knowledge from a book entitled The Never Ending Present by Michael Barclay.
+I have, also, learned much from a website dedicated to Hip fans entitled The Hip Museum.
 I will give credit to either source when applicable.

 The Hip are famous for writing songs that contain stories within stories.
 “Lake Fever” is a song about two people about to share a passionate moment, coupled with a historical story about cholera outbreaks that happened along Lake Ontario hundreds of years ago when ships from across the world brought diseases into the harbours of new, growing settlements that had yet to adequately deal with the issue of sewage disposal and the importance of keeping water clean.
 Sweaty, feverish topics, both, no?